 We are the only real estate firm in Western Washington that can provide this assistance.

 FSBO means I can still use an agent?

 Yup!
 As crazy as that sounds, that's absolutely right.

 For a long time, For Sale By Owner sellers used the MLS to sell their home - the very system controlled by high-priced real estate brokers.
 And that is still true today.
 Every other real estate firm offering FSBO services requires the seller to offer a buyer's agent commission (the price of admission to the MLS).
 And guess what?
 It always ends up being the same ol' 3%.

 Those days are ready to slip into history.
 And Houses.Direct is here to make that happen.
 We use Zillow and other non-MLS online platforms to advertise your home for sale.
 Plus of course all the usual professional-grade marketing materials you expect from a top shelf broker.

 The result?
 Our clients save a ton of money.
 The full 6%?
 Not necessarily, because in real estate everything is negotiable.
 But once the buyer has to talk about the commission with the buyer's agent, that 3% will fall like rock.
 Our sellers pay less, guaranteed.
 Way less.

-So what does FSBO really mean anyways?
+What does FSBO really mean anyways?

 Yes, it is a bit confusing.
 Essentially it means that an owner is trying to sell a home without using at least one of the two agents normally involved in a sale (the listing agent, and the buyer's agent).